Florida hires Belmont's Newbauer to revitalize women's hoops

 So the Gators turned to the 38-year-old Newbauer to replace Amanda Butler, who was fired earlier this month following a 10th - and arguably most disappointing - season at her alma mater.

+Florida finished with a losing record (15-16) for the second time in three years.
+The Gators were 190-137 and 71-85 in Southeastern Conference play during Butler's decade in Gainesville.
+Florida earned four NCAA Tournament berths, but failed to get past the second round in any of them.

-Florida hopes Newbauer can turn around the only program on campus without a conference title.
+Now, it's Newbauer's turn to try to turn around the only program on campus without a conference title.

+''It's an incredible challenge,'' Newbauer said. ''That's why I love it and want to embrace it.
+The Southeastern Conference is the best conference in the nation.
+All sports, let alone women's basketball.
+It's an absolute dream come true for me.
+I've worked and been blessed and fortunate to have opportunities come my way.
+This opportunity is going to take a lot of hard work and diligence, but it's one I'm proud to have in front of me.''

 ---